quadriga-dk/quadriga-schema/README.md

 ### Vocabulary Mappings (x-mappings)

-The QUADRIGA schema uses a custom `x-mappings` extension field to document how each property maps to standard vocabularies.
+The QUADRIGA schema uses a custom `x-mappings` extension field to document how schema elements (properties or types) map to standard vocabularies.
 This approach co-locates crosswalk mappings directly within the schema definition, making them machine-readable and version-controlled alongside the schema itself.

 #### Structure

-Each schema property can include an `x-mappings` field that maps to five target
+Each schema element can include an `x-mappings` field that maps to five target
 vocabularies:

 ```json